LukeDeighton/WheelView/README.md

 The library is still in its infancy so if there are any bugs or missing features please let me know!

+![1]
+![2]

+Note - Framerate is much better than these poorly converted gifs!

 Usage
 -----